-- (a) Quality Control (QC): All production and construction activities by the Contractor required to achieve the required level of quality. - (b) Quality Assurance (QA): All monitoring and testing activities by the Engineer required to assess product quality, level of payment, and acceptability of the product. - (c) Percent Within Limits (PWL): The percentage of material within the quality limits for a given quality characteristic. - (d) Quality Characteristic: The characteristics that are evaluated by the Department for payment using PWL.
-The quality characteristics for this project are field voids in the mineral aggregate (Field VMA), voids, and density.
-Field VMA will be calculated using the combined aggregates bulk specific gravity (Gsb) from the mix design. - (e) Quality Level Analysis (QLA): QLA is a statistical procedure for estimating the amount of product within specification limits. - (f) Mixture Sublot: A mixture sublot for Field VMA and voids shall be a maximum of 1000 tons (910 metric tons).
-If the quantity is less than 8000 tons (7260 metric tons), the sublot size will be adjusted to achieve a minimum of 8 tests. - (1) If the remaining quantity is greater than 200 tons (180 metric tons) but less than 1000 tons (910 metric tons), the last mixture sublot will be that quantity. - (2) If the remaining quantity is 200 tons (180 metric tons) or less, the quantity shall be combined with the previous mixture sublot. - (g) Density Interval: Density intervals shall be every 0.2 miles (320 m) for lift thicknesses of 3 in.
+- (a) Quality Control (QC).
+All production and construction activities by the Contractor required to achieve the required level of quality. - (b) Quality Assurance (QA).
+All monitoring and testing activities by the Engineer required to assess product quality, level of payment, and acceptability of the product. - (c) Pay Parameters.
+Pay parameters shall be field voids in the mineral aggregate (Field VMA), voids, and density.
+Field VMA will be calculated using the combined aggregates bulk specific gravity (Gsb) from the mix design.

+- (d) Mixture Lot.
+A mixture lot shall begin once an acceptable test strip has been completed and the adjusted job mix formula has been determined.
+If the test strip is waived, a mixture lot shall begin with the start of production.
+A mixture lot shall consist of four sublots unless it is the last or only lot, in which case it may consist of as few as one sublot. - (e) Mixture Sublot.
+A mixture sublot for Field VMA, voids, and dust/AC shall be a maximum of 1000 tons (910 metric tons). - (1) If the remaining quantity is greater than 200 tons (180 metric tons) but less than 1000 tons (910 metric tons), the last mixture sublot will be that quantity. - (2) If the remaining quantity is 200 tons (180 metric tons) or less, the quantity shall be combined with the previous mixture sublot. - (f) Density Interval.
+Density intervals shall be every 0.2 miles (320 m) for lift thicknesses of 3 in.
 (75 mm) or less and 0.1 miles (160 m) for lift thicknesses greater than 3 in.
 (75 mm).
-If a density interval is less than 200 ft (60 m), it will be combined with the previous density interval. - (h) Lot: A lot consists of ten mixture sublots or 30 density intervals.
-If seven or less mixture sublots or 19 or less density intervals remain at the end of production of a mixture, the test results for these sublots will be combined with the previous lot for evaluation of percent within limits and pay factors.
+If a density interval is less than 200 ft (60 m), it will be combined with the previous density interval. - (g) Density Sublot.
+A density sublot shall be the average of five consecutive density intervals. - (1) If less than three density intervals remain outside a density sublot, they shall be included in the previous density sublot. - (2) If three or more density intervals remain, they shall be considered a density sublot. - (h) Density Test.
+A density test shall consist of a core taken at a random location within each density interval.